 Sex Offender Notice

 The State of California requires sex offenders to register with the police in the jurisdiction in which they reside.
 The State makes this information available to law enforcement agencies.
-This information for Santa Monica College community area is available to the public at the College Police Office located at 1718 Pearl St.
+This information for the Santa Monica College community area is available to the public at the College Police Department located at 1718 Pearl St.

 Weapons Prohibition on Campus

 Possession of firearms or replicas, ammunition, explosives, knives/blades longer than 21/2 inches, other weapons, or fireworks are against the law in the College community or at College –sponsored activities.
 California Penal Codes 626.9 and 626.10 also prohibit the possession of firearms (including pellet and BB guns) on College property.

 If you are a witness to a crime involving a weapon, please call 9-1-1 immediately.
 If you see a weapon of any kind on campus, alert SMCPD by calling (310) 434-4300 or 9-1-1.

 Perpetrators of crimes motivated by race, religion, ethnicity, disability or sexual orientation will be prosecuted.
 Hate crimes are a serious offense under California law and conviction of a hate crime can result in prison time.
 Santa Monica College takes a strong stance against hate crimes, violent acts, property damage, intimidation and threats due to a person’s personal characteristics.
 A conviction cannot be based on speech alone unless the speech is based on threats against a person or a group of people.
 If you are a victim of or witness a hate crime, report it as soon as possible to the appropriate police agency.
 If the incident occurs on campus, call SMCPD.
 The Office of Judicial Affairs also handles hate crimes and Student Conduct Code violations.